aerrata/cat-api/README.md

 #### `main` branch

-- Triggers on PRs are closed
+- Triggers on closed pull request events
-- Pushes Docker images to ECR
+- Full CI/CD runs, inlcuding pushes Docker images to ECR

 #### `develop`, `release/*`, `feature/*`, `hotfix/*` branch

 - Triggers on push events
-- Runs tests but doesn't push images to ECR
+- Run tests but does not push images to ECR

 > The pipeline will only be triggered if changes were made within this file:
+>
 > - `cat-api-node/**`
 > - `cat-api-py/**`
 > - `.github/workflows/**`